AlexSafatli/AlexSafatli.github.io/projects.md

   - [Saber](https://github.com/AlexSafatli/Saber): An engine to provide tooling and algorithm implementation for character, setting, history, and story element generation for tabletop roleplaying games. *Go*.
   - [airtable-dnd](https://github.com/AlexSafatli/airtable-dnd): A CLI tool that leverages [Airtable](https://airtable.com) in order to automate components of play in real-time for an ongoing D&D 5th Edition campaign.
-  - [MeatGrinder](https://github.com/AlexSafatli/MeatGrinder): A web app that automates an element of game mechanics present in the GURPS tabletop RPG.
-Hosted with [Google App Engine](https://cloud.google.com/appengine/docs). *Python*.
+  - [MeatGrinder](https://github.com/AlexSafatli/MeatGrinder): A web app that automates an element of combat game mechanics present in the GURPS tabletop RPG.
+Self-hostable using [Docker](https://www.docker.com/) and created in [Flask](https://flask.palletsprojects.com/en/2.0.x/). *Python*.

 ### Web